pkyanam/ArduRoomba/README.md

 ### Boards/MCUs:
 - Arduino Uno R3
 - Arduino Uno R4
-- Other boards/MCUs may be compatible but are not tested.
+- Other boards/MCUs may be compatible but have not been tested.

 ### iRobot Roomba Models:
 - Tested: iRobot Roomba 551 (Costco Wholesale model)
-- Untested but potentially compatible: iRobot Create 2, iRobot Roomba 500, 600, 700, and 800 series (excluding WiFi models).
+- Potentially Compatible: iRobot Create 2, iRobot Roomba 500, 600, 700, and 800 series (excluding WiFi models).

 ## Contributing
 If you test this library with other boards or iRobot models, please share your results by creating an issue in this repository.